 Few math concepts are so immediately relevant to your child as money.
 Every kid gets excited when they find a shiny penny, or when they begin to amass a collection of coins in their piggy bank.
-So teaching them not only to count up all that loose change but to spend it wisely is essential.
+So teaching them not only to count up all that loose change but to spend it wisely is essential, you can teach them in an interesting way, like for the kids who are into sports this guide shows you how to research team news, form and statistics for football betting.
 Today I’m continuing my summer series on teaching with math story books by focusing on the best books to teach money math concepts.
 I had originally planned to combine money and time books into one post.
 But as you will soon see, there are SO many books on money, I had to split it up!

 *Please Note: Some of the links in this post are affiliate links and help support the work of this site.
 Read our full disclosure policy here.*

 As we’ve seen, using children’s books to teach math can make it engaging, fun and relatable.
 The books I’ve shared can be broken down into one of three tiers:

 - Tier one books are written specifically to teach a math concept.
 They may or may not have a story line.